eigensciences/PROTAC/README.md

 ## Note

 - For any inquiries or issues regarding the files, feel free to open an issue in this repository.
-Or email at eigensciences@gmail.com or kuthanooraditi@gmail.com
+Or email at eigensciences@gmail.com